 A wired timekeeping system has a master clock that is physically wired to each clock in a building and, using an Ethernet connection to a time server, controls the displayed time to maintain synchronization.
 In most wired systems, the master clock utilizes a dual correction scheme.
 The correction protocols often vary between models and manufacturers, but typically synchronizes the minute and second hands every hour, along with a 12-hour correction to keep the hour hand synchronized.
 This ensures that the clocks will automatically correct after most prolonged power outages, while still keeping the synchronization correction mostly unnoticeable.

 Schools traditionally used wired clock systems for two basic reasons: rock solid reliability and the ability to synchronize school bells to the rest of the system.
 The wired synchronized system ensured that clocks would all read the same time and bells would ring at the same time every day, no matter what classroom you were in, and that students would arrive to class on time — something teachers could only dream of before installing a synchronized system.

-Wired systems, like American Time's AllSync Plus®, have fewer moving parts and uses a physically hard-wired connection between the master clock and system clocks, which makes them more reliable and easier to maintain.
-If you purchase one of our AllSync Plus® clocks, you'll experience several benefits including:
+Wired systems, like the AllSync Plus® from American Time, have fewer moving parts and uses a physically hard-wired connection between the master clock and system clocks, which makes them more reliable and easier to maintain.
+AllSync Plus clocks, offer several benefits including:

 - Hassle-Free Accuracy — Accurate to ± 1 second to the master clock.

 - Remote Access — Remotely manage all your equipment from the convenience of any device with an internet connection and web browser.

 - Energy Saving — Uses up to 80% less energy than regular mechanical clocks.

 - Plug and Play — Easy to change clocks because AllSync Plus clocks are shipped with our polarized, color-coded Molex plug.

 - Backup Plan — An internal capacitor keeps all clocks running for up to 15 minutes without batteries in the event of a power outage.